sophiajt/jntrnr.github.io/_posts/2018-12-08-the-fallow-year.md

 ---
-The Fallow Year, my Rust2019 post
+title: The Fallow Year, my Rust2019 post
 ---

 __Definition:__ _fallow: (of agricultural land) Ploughed but left unseeded for more than one planting season._